Wisdom – Discernment

 When a person is faced with choices, he is naturally tempted to follow the path of least resistance, the path which seems easiest to follow.
 Even if that path is destined to cause him great unhappiness, he may be inclined to choose it because of his appetite for immediate physical comfort and his reluctance to deal with the demands of his conscience.
 He makes that bad choice because he deludes himself into thinking that if something looks good it must be good.

-Mishlei presents the two choices in stark terms, calling one the single straight road and the other the multiple roads of death.
+Mishlei presents the two choices in stark terms, referring to the easy one as the single straight road and the more comlicated one as the multiple roads of death.
 The straight road seems smooth and easy to follow.
-For the moment there is a delusion that it is the only logical choice.
+Initially, there is a delusion that it is the only logical choice.
 However, if he would stop and think a bit more about it, he would realize how many calamitous destinations it can lead to.

 In an unusual step, Mishlei repeats that proverb here to serve as a preamble to the second proverb, which relates a person’s decision to the conflict between his body and soul.

 In the second proverb Mishlei warns against improper burdening of the soul by forcing it to accept the appetites of the body.
 All of this can come about because a person is tempted to delude himself into keeping the body comfortable and satisfying it with earthly pleasures.

 כה = יֵשׁ דֶּרֶךְ יָשָׁר לִפְנֵי אִישׁ וְאַחֲרִיתָהּ דַּרְכֵי מָוֶת